-The federal False Claims Act (“FCA”), 37 U.S.C. § 3729, the Civil False Claims Act, 37 U.S.C. § 3730, and the Illinois Whistleblower Reward and Protection Act (“IWRPA”), 740 Ill.
+Whistleblowers are the guardians of the public interest.
+The federal False Claims Act, also known as the FCA, 37 U.S.C. § 3729, the Civil False Claims Act, 37 U.S.C. § 3730, and the Illinois Whistleblower Reward and Protection Act (“IWRPA”), 740 Ill.
 Comp.
 Stat.
 175, encourage employees to report fraud perpetrated against the government by their employers.
 Both the federal government and many states, including Illinois, have False Claims Acts, also known as qui tam statutes.
 Qui tam statutes encourage the reporting of fraud by offering the employee a percentage of the money recovered by the government.
 Additionally, the FCA makes it unlawful for an employer to take an adverse action against an employee for investigating potential fraud or filing a qui tam lawsuit.

 The FCA and IWRPA make it unlawful to defraud the government by (1) mischarging for goods or services not provided, (2) lying to the government during the negotiation of a contract, (3) conspiring to defraud the government, (4) not giving the government its full share of money or property, (5) not checking the accuracy of a invoice or receipt given to the government, (6) buying government property from a government official who is not allowed to sell the property, and (6) making a fake invoice or receipt to give to the government in order to get money.
 An example of a qui tam case is a medical care provider overbilling the government for Medicare or Medicaid patient services.
 A federal qui tam action can arise from the defrauding of the federal government or an agency of the federal government.
 In Illinois, a qui tam action may also arise from the defrauding of the state, an agency, a county, a school district or community college district, a municipality, municipal corporation, or a unit of local government, like a park district.